sungsoo-ahn/2025/_posts/2025-04-28-risks-private-evals.md

 $$

----
 The results highlight a clear bias aligned with each evaluator's preferences.
 While both models exhibit self-bias, the difference in magnitude suggests potential variations in their evaluation mechanisms or inherent tendencies to favor their own outputs.

-#### 3-2-2 ELO Simulation!
+These findings are additionally concurred by the findings of Panickssery et al. <d-cite key="panickssery2024evaluating"></d-cite>, who observed that LLM evaluators recognize and favor their own generations.
+.

+---
+### 3-3 ELO Simulation

 Let us finally dive into the metric that has captivated the LLM world, ELO rankings.
 How much does the observed amount of self-bias influence the ELO rankings of two models?
-To quantify the impact of these biases on model rankings, we simulated ELO ratings using the same method as employed by the LMSys leaderboard <cite key="lmsys2024"></cite>.
+To quantify the impact of these biases on model rankings, we simulated ELO ratings using the same method as employed by the LMSys leaderboard <d-cite key="lmsys2024"></d-cite>.

 **ELO Ratings Based on Evaluator Preferences:**